 Oktay is a Principal and Co-Head of the portfolio implementation and implementation research team.
 In this role, he oversees the implementation of AQR’s products and models and enhancement of the implementation process.
 Earlier in his career at AQR, Oktay was involved in the development of research and optimization software, and subsequently worked with various departments to establish and manage the portfolio implementation function.
 Prior to joining AQR at its inception, Oktay was a quantitative analyst in the asset management division of Goldman, Sachs & Co.
 He earned a B.S. in physics and mathematics from the University of Michigan and an M.B.A. with concentration in finance and statistics from New York University’s Stern School of Business.

 Steve oversees both firm-wide operations and client administration at AQR.
 Prior to joining the firm, Steve was a managing director at Goldman Sachs & Co., where he was responsible for the Investment Management Division’s asset management operations worldwide.
 Before that, he managed fixed-income trading operations at Morgan Stanley.
 Steve was a founding member of the Securities Industry and Financial Markets Association’s Asset Managers Forum and currently teaches management-communications courses at New York University’s Stern School of Business and Stanford University’s Graduate School of Business.
 Steve earned a B.A. in economics from Villanova University and an M.B.A. from Pace University.

 Michael is portfolio manager of AQR’s risk parity strategies and a member of both the firm’s strategic planning and risk committees.
 Prior to AQR, Michael was a managing director at Goldman Sachs & Co., where he founded the quantitative trading group.
-He has been a member of the Managed Funds Association’s board of directors and chairman of its Trading and Markets Committee and is currently co-Chair of its Government Affairs Committee.
+He has been a member of the Managed Funds Association’s board of directors and Chairman of its Trading and Markets Committee and is currently Chairman of its Government Affairs Committee.
 Michael earned an S.B. in mathematics, an S.B. in management, an S.B. in chemical engineering and an S.M. in chemical engineering, all from the Massachusetts Institute of Technology, and an M.B.A. from the University of California at Los Angeles.